LGBTQ Victory Fund: Candidates supported

 In 2008, 80 of the group's 111 endorsed candidates won their elections.

-In 2009, Victory Fund donated $40000 to the election of Annise Parker as mayor of Houston.
-In electing an out lesbian as its chief executive, Houston became the largest city in the country to have elected an openly gay person as mayor.
+In 2009, LGBTQ+ Victory Fund donated $40000 to the election of Annise Parker as mayor of Houston.
+In electing an out lesbian as its chief executive, Houston became the largest city in the country to have elected an out gay person as mayor.
 Local gay groups, particularly the Houston GLBT Political Caucus, had nurtured Parker's political career and were openly supporting her race.
-The Victory Fund became a huge player in the race by providing a much-needed source of cash for Parker's grassroots efforts and helping her stay financially competitive with her two chief rivals, both of whose campaigns were lavishly funded.
-After the campaign, Parker referred to the Victory Fund as her "secret weapon" and thanked the organization for its help.
+Victory Fund became a huge player in the race by providing a much-needed source of cash for Parker's grassroots efforts and helping her stay financially competitive with her two chief rivals, both of whose campaigns were lavishly funded.
+After the campaign, Parker referred to Victory Fund as her "secret weapon" and thanked the organization for its help.